objectiv/objectiv.io/docs/docs/tracking/testing/event-recorder.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 title: Event Recorder
 ---

-EventRecorder is part of the Developer Tools, accessible via `globalThis.objectiv.devTools.EventRecorder`.
+EventRecorder is part of the [`developer-tools`](https://www.npmjs.com/package/@objectiv/developer-tools) package, accessible via `globalThis.objectiv.devTools.EventRecorder`.

 It automatically records events and errors from all Tracker instances in the Application.
+It's commonly used in combination with end-to-end testing frameworks, e.g. to create snaphots of expected tracking Events and Errors, or as a debugging tool during development.

 ### How to get it
-There are several ways to import the Developer Tools package in your Application.
+There are several ways to import the [`developer-tools`](https://www.npmjs.com/package/@objectiv/developer-tools) package in your application.

-For some Applications it may be as easy as to import the package globally, while for others there will probably be some logic to load them when needed, e.g. in a specific environment.
+For some applications it may be as easy as importing the package globally, while for others there will probably be some logic to load them when needed, e.g. in a specific environment.

-For example, one may require them conditionally by checking the Node environment:
+For example, you may require them conditionally by checking the Node environment:
 ```ts
 if (process.env.NODE_ENV.startsWith('dev')) {
   require('@objectiv/developer-tools');